Ashmil114/blog/README.md

 # Blog Project

-This is a blog application built with Django, TailwindCSS, and DaisyUI.
+This is a blog application built with Django, TailwindCSS, DaisyUI, and jQuery.
 It allows users to create, read, update, and delete blog posts.

 ## Features